Amicabl/cse15l-lab-reports/lab3/lab3report.md

 **Source 1:** Entering `man find` into the terminal.\
 **Source 2:** [Computer Hope](https://www.computerhope.com/unix/ufind.htm#Operators)

 According to `man`, the `find -size` traverses the file hierarchies in lexographical order.
-From "Computer Hope," I learned that the `-size` command is considered a test because it returns true if the file matches the given condition.
+From *Computer Hope*, I learned that the `-size` command is considered a test because it returns true if the file matches the given condition.

 &nbsp;\
 ***Example 1***